Relative Calabi-Yau structures and perverse schobers on surfaces: Introduction

 Relative Calabi--Yau structures posses the remarkable feature that they can be glued together along suitable pushouts or pullbacks of categories to produce new relative or absolute Calabi--Yau structures.
 As emphasized by Brav--Dyckerhoff \cite{BD19}, Calabi--Yau structures should be considered as noncommutative orientations and their gluing property as a noncommutative version of the gluing property of oriented manifolds with boundary along boundary components.

-The gluing properties of relative Calabi--Yau structures can be used to construct relative Calabi--Yau structures on functors with target the topological Fukaya categories associated with framed marked surfaces, see \cite{BD19}.
+The gluing properties of relative Calabi--Yau structures can be used to construct relative Calabi--Yau structures on functors with target the topological Fukaya categories associated with framed marked surfaces \cite{BD19}.
 These topological Fukaya categories can be seen as the global sections of perverse schobers on surfaces, i.e.~categorified perverse sheaves in the sense of \cite{KS14}.
-Using the framework of \cite{Chr22}, we parametrize these perverse schobers by a ribbon graph homotopic to the surface.
-Such a parametrized perverse schober then amounts by definition to a certain constructible sheaf of stable $\infty$-categories on the ribbon graph, which is locally described by spherical adjunctions.
+More generally, perverse schobers allow to define Fukaya categories of surfaces 'with coefficients'.
+Using the framework of \cite{Chr22}, we parametrize such perverse schobers by a ribbon graph homotopic to the surface.
+More specifically, such a parametrized perverse schober then amounts by definition to a certain constructible sheaf of stable $\infty$-categories on the ribbon graph, which is locally described by spherical adjunctions.

 In the second half of this paper, we discuss ways to construct relative Calabi--Yau structures on the global sections of more general perverse schobers on surfaces.
 The main results of this second half can be summarized as follows: